tmobile/magentaA11y/_checklist-native/carousel.md

     Text can resize up to 200% without losing information
 ---

+## iOS

 ## Developer notes
 - A carousel is a list of related content items as a horizontal slideshow
 - There are a variety of implementation alternatives for a carousel.
 At least one of the options in the above success criteria for navigating through the elements/slides must be available
 - Slides cannot automatically start rotating through carousel unless there is a pause/stop button
 - Consider the number of slides/elements in carousel when choosing implementation.
 Swiping right through the slides of a very large number of slides to get to the next element past the carousel would not be a good user experience.
 Custom actions/gestures for navigation through the slides should be considered on large carousels on iOS.
 Then, if the user wants to bypass all the slides, they would simply swipe right to the next element past the carousel
-- The container on Android also offers the user a way to bypass all the slides
-- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index (without focus on slides)
+- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index (without focus on slides, only on the dots)

-## iOS

 ### Name
 - Programmatic name of any interactive element describes it's purpose
 - Append ", Carousel" to the programmatic name to announce the role, since the carousel is custom and does not have a native role assigned
 - If visible text label exists for an interactive component, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- Placeholder text is NOT the programmatic name

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.